-Partly because of the fact that the Bankruptcy Code was enacted fairly recently and has been repeatedly amended, and, as a result of which there was no sufficient market or court precedent could not provide safe guidance to all parties concerned, partly because of inefficiencies of the Greek court system and partly because of the lack of specialised insolvency practitioners, the rehabilitation provisions of the Bankruptcy Code have often been used by debtors as a means of delaying creditors and not in a genuine effort to rehabilitate their failing businesses.
-The latest amendments of the Bankruptcy Code (in 2017 and 2018) introduced material changes in the provisions regulating the rehabilitation agreement, which are in the right direction but have not yet been tested in practice.
+Partly because of the several amendments of the Bankruptcy Code, as a result of which there was no sufficient market or court precedent to provide safe guidance to all parties concerned, partly because of inefficiencies of the Greek court system and partly because of the lack of specialised insolvency practitioners, the rehabilitation provisions of the Bankruptcy Code had often been used by debtors as a means of delaying creditors and not in a genuine effort to rehabilitate their failing businesses.
+The latest amendments of the Bankruptcy Code (in 2017 and 2018) introduced material changes in the provisions regulating the rehabilitation agreement, which were in the right direction but have not yet been sufficiently tested in practice.

-Therefore, creditors (especially banks) have so far tended to prefer to consider out-of- court restructuring arrangements with debtors in financial difficulties well before an actual need to commence any insolvency proceedings under the Bankruptcy Code.
+Because of the above, creditors (especially banks) have so far tended to prefer to consider out-of-court restructuring arrangements with debtors in financial difficulties well before an actual need to commence any insolvency proceedings.
 These restructuring arrangements mostly concern the restructuring of existing financial indebtedness and may also provide for new funding (whether by existing lenders or shareholders or new investors) or business restructuring measures.

 iii Insolvency procedures

-Under the Bankruptcy Code, as amended by the new provisions and the latest amendments, the following insolvency proceedings are available for debtors meeting the insolvency criteria of the Code (as amended):
+Under the Insolvency Code, as amended by the new provisions and the latest amendments, the following pre-insolvency and insolvency proceedings are available for debtors being businesses, in each case meeting the criteria of the Insolvency Code:

-- a rehabilitation agreement under the Bankruptcy Code (Articles 99 to 106(στ)) entered into between a debtor and its creditors and then submitted to the court for ratification, where there is evidence of the actual or foreseeable inability of the debtor to pay its debts as they fall due; and
+- pre-bankruptcy rehabilitation agreement (Articles 31–64) and in-bankruptcy rehabilitation agreement (Article 74) entered into between a debtor and its creditors and then submitted to the court for ratification, where there is evidence of the actual or foreseeable inability of the debtor to pay its debts as they fall due;

 The provisions of EU Regulation (EC) No. 1346/2000 (the Insolvency Regulation) and EU Regulation (EU) 2015/848 (the Recast Insolvency Regulation) and of the United Nations Commission on International Trade Law Model Law on Cross-Border Insolvency of 1997 (the UNCITRAL Model Law) are relevant to ancillary proceedings in Greece.

-Rehabilitation proceedings are listed in Annex A to the Recast Insolvency Regulation and, therefore, are available as main proceedings from 26 June 2017.
-Where main proceedings have been initiated in another EU country in respect of a debtor having its centre of main interests in that other EU country, ancillary proceedings are available in Greece under the Bankruptcy Code if that debtor has an establishment in Greece (within the meaning of 'establishment' under the Insolvency Regulation).
+Where main proceedings have been initiated in another EU country in respect of a debtor having its centre of main interests in that other EU country, ancillary proceedings are available in Greece under the Insolvency Code if that debtor has an establishment in Greece (within the meaning of 'establishment' under the Insolvency Regulation).
 Very limited court precedent is currently publicly available on ancillary proceedings in Greece in connection with an establishment in Greece of a debtor having its centre of main interests in another EU country.